gitdamilare/sellit_mobileapp/README.md

 # SellIT Mobileapp (Educational Purpose)
  This mobile application is a personal project for a course I took during my Master's program.
-The mobile aplication is was built on the Flutter framework and the backend api was written in NodeJs.
+The aplication was built on the Flutter framework powered by Dart and the backend api was written in NodeJs.

 ##Excutive Summary of the Application
 [Document](https://docs.google.com/document/d/11pKeHCEFNEo_TIwEz3EjIrHNZ2mUv9N7jiiGhmZo47s/edit?usp=sharing)